Spectrewolf8/Spectrewolf8/README.md

 ### I'm **Spec**

+- 🗿  I’m a student software engineer and developer.

 - 🔭 I’m currently working on AQI Portal for CUI ISB.

 - 🌱 I’m currently learning: React, MERN stack, ML and more!